hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 #### Rooting via different strategies

 Every `Type 2` firmware can be rooted directly by some known rooting strategy.
 Look into [Firmware Repository](Firmware%20Repository/) for known valid Root Strategy # for your firmware.
 If no Root Strategy is specified, try them all or pick one that could reasonably work because of similarities (same ISP, same webUI, same model,...).
+It is recommended to always perform a factory reset before any new attempt otherwise you could get unpredictable results.

 !!! info "WANTED!"
     Existing rooting strategies may also work with firmware's for models you don't see listed here or in the [Firmware Repository](Firmware%20Repository/).
 If you get some success with other models not listed here, let us know!
 Every rooting guide intentionally written or adapted to be explicitly compatible with this wiki could be linked here.